robjg/oj-net/docs/reference/org/oddjob/net/ftp/FTPClientJob.md

       <tr><td><i>Required</i></td><td>Yes.</td></tr>
 </table>

-The user name to connect to the FTP server with.
+The username to connect to the FTP server with.

 ### Examples